shaal/doxicity/README.md

 # Doxicity

-Write amazing docs.
-Fast, free, and flexible
+_Write amazing docs.
+Fast, free, and flexible._

 Built with love in New Hampshire.